Electrogravitational

 vacuum

-physical vacuum and the cosmic space devoid of matter based on the modernized Le Sage’s theory of gravitation and implies that the vacuum is filled with particles
+vacuum and cosmic space devoid of matter based on the modernized Le Sage’s theory of gravitation and implies that the vacuum is filled with particles

 called gravitons and with tiny charged particles.
 Some of these particles have